w3b3r00t/Papers/README.md

-# This is basically convenient webhosting for my papers.
+This is basically convenient webhosting for my papers.

-## Currently working on a series about cybernetics & culture, as well as some others addressing the noosphere.
+Currently working on a series about cybernetics & culture w/ first piece releaase in April, as well as some other papers in work addressing the noosphere.

-## Stay tuned.
+Stay tuned.